kiran3892/E-Commerce-Sales-Analysis-PostgreSQL-Project-/README.md

 - **CTEs** for clean analysis
 - **Correlation (CORR)** for statistical relationships

-# ✅ SQL QUESTIONS FOR YOUR DATASET
+# ✅ SQL QUESTIONS FOR DATASET

 # 🟦 SECTION 1: BASIC QUESTIONS
 - Show the first 10 rows of the products table.